Drew Waters Player Props: Royals vs. Phillies

 Drew Waters At The Plate

-- Waters has four doubles, three triples, six home runs and 12 walks while batting .238.
+- Waters is hitting .238 with four doubles, three triples, six home runs and 12 walks.

-- In 27.5% of his games this season, Waters has picked up at least one RBI.
+- In 27.5% of his games this year, Waters has notched at least one RBI.
 In four of those games (7.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.